Maria Butina: Complaint

-On July 15, 2018, Butina was arrested in Washington, and charged with acting in the United States as an agent of a foreign government; specifically the Russian Federation, without prior notification to the Attorney General, a conspiracy to commit an offense against the United States, to wit, 18 U.S.C. §951 (foreign relations, agents of foreign governments), in violation of 18 U.S.C. §371 (conspiracy).
+On 15 July 2018, Butina was arrested in Washington DC, and charged with acting in the United States as an agent of a foreign government; specifically the Russian Federation, without prior notification to the Attorney General, a conspiracy to commit an offense against the United States, to wit, 18 U.S.C. §951 (foreign relations, agents of foreign governments), in violation of 18 U.S.C. §371 (conspiracy).

 After her arrest, it was mistakenly reported she was charged with a violation of the Foreign Agents Registration Act (22 U.S.C. §11 foreign agents and propaganda).
 United States law dictates that all lobbyists representing foreign governments must register as such with the Department of Justice.
 Her attorney said that "the allegations of the indictment are essentially that her only illegal act was not registering."

-On July 18, Butina pleaded not guilty, and a District Court judge ordered her jailed pending trial.
+On 18 July, Butina pleaded not guilty, and a District Court judge ordered her jailed pending trial.
 She was also said to be cooperating in a federal fraud investigation in South Dakota.
-Maria Butina was held in solitary confinement in Alexandria Detention Center.
+Butina was held in solitary confinement in Alexandria Detention Center.